Tahiti Travel Guide

 Taking The Ferry In Tahiti

 You can fly to nearly every inhabited island in French Polynesia from Tahiti.
 The international airport in Faa’a also has a small domestic terminal dominated by Air Tahiti (see the French Polynesia travel guide for more information on domestic flights within French Polynesia).
 When it comes to taking the ferry in Tahiti, a large terminal in the center of Papeete mostly serves the route between Tahiti and Moorea.
-Two companies serve this line, Aremiti with its large boats and Terevau with its smaller but slightly faster catamarans.
+Three companies serve this line: the passenger-only Aremiti Express with its fast catamaran and the passenger and vehicle Aremiti II and Terevau.
 Crossings take about 30 minutes and run several times per day, though much less frequently on Sundays.

 Terevau Ferry Moorea French Polynesia